 The 22-hectare park “Zonneweide Roodehaan” in the municipality of Groningen with a capacity of 11.4 MW has 81.429 Solibro ‘SL2 CIGS’ thin film panels installed and provides more than 3.500 households with local green energy.
 The park was developed in collaboration by Hanergy, SolarEnergyWorks as well as Sun Projects and acquired by Sunrock Investments.
 The Rabobank has been asked to finance the park.
 The requirement of the Rabobank to finance the project was subject to Solarif being able to arrange the inherent defect coverage in addition to the Operational all risk insurance.
 To provide the inherent defect coverage the purchased solar panels needed to undergo and pass Solarif’s panel certification program, performed by Solarif Risk Management.
-The panels needed to be Solarif-certified as a condition for the inherent defect coverage, which was also a desire of Sunrock Investments.
+The panels needed to be Solarif-certified as a condition for the inherent defect coverage, which was also a condition of Sunrock Investments.
 The inherent defect coverage insures damages caused by the nature of or a defect in the panel itself.
 In other words, it is a weakness which has not been caused by an external event.
 Examples of Inherent defect are delamination of the panels, bad soldering and short circuit of the junction box.
 The Inherent defect coverage supports and backs up the manufacturer’s warranty at system level in case of damage as result of an inherent defect, even in the case of the manufacturer being bankrupt (insolvency cover).

 Factory Risk Assessment

-First of all, Solarif Risk Management performed over two days a technical / quality risk assessment of the Solibro factory in Germany where the panels were to be produced.
+First of all, Solarif Risk Management performed two days of technical / quality risk assessment of the Solibro factory in Germany where the panels were to be produced.
 The purpose of the technical risk assessment was to carry out verification of the factory whether the manufacturing process conforms to required standards.

 The factory inspection considered the following checks: